Back

 What is it?
 Spotify is a popular music and podcast streaming service.
 They developed guidelines for partners who want to integrate user data from Spotify into their products.
 In this case the style guide’s objective is not only consistent design patterns but also building strong visual associations with the brand.

 Why is it good?
 Spotify used an interesting approach to the verbal part of their design guidelines.
 It’s not common for style guides to have a lot of written instructions — such documents are usually as visual as possible.
 Spotify, however, made a collection of good and bad examples that are both shown and described.
 This approach ensures brand image consistency.
-At the same time it allows more flexibility for third-party developers.
-The rules in these guidelines are clear and relatively strict but at the same time you still have more than one option for UI design.
+At the same time, it allows more flexibility for third-party developers.
+The rules in these guidelines are clear and relatively strict, however, you still have more than one option for UI design.

 ui style guides